dolovnyak/Expert-System/README.md

 A => B      (A implies B)
 C | D => A  (C or D implies A)

-All facts (fact is uppercase letter) are false by default, you can set which facts are true
+All facts (fact is uppercase letter) are false by default, you can set true facts
 ```
 This program calculates, depending on the entered true facts - all facts values.
 ```